Chenentano/Chenentano/README.md

 - 🌱 I’m currently learning **.Net/C#**

-- 👨‍💻 All of infos about me are available at [-future portfolio link-]
+- 👨‍💻 All infos about me are available at behrendt-web.vercel.app

 - 💬 Ask me about **HTML / CSS / JS / Python**